Euryanassa/Forecasting-Crypto-From-Binance-Historical-Data/README.md

 # This Project is Forecastor Project Which PreProcess all Historical Binance Dataset and Create Forecast Models with 25 Algorithm
-## BTC-EUR Forecast Table.
-Forecast vs Real
+## BTC-EUR Forecast Table Forecast vs Real
 ![image](https://user-images.githubusercontent.com/67932543/178141561-eb893385-9b13-4073-bd15-2347a1cce0a7.png)

 # Example Inference